qDerory/RoRTest/README.md

 { "message": "Is certificated" } or  { "message": "Is not certificated" }

-* If you can think of better API endpoints for certificating the crew, you can choose something else.
+_If you can think of a better way for certificating the crew, feel free to implement your own.
+Be prepared to defend your choices :)_

 #### 2. Any time left? feel free to add features to the certification system.